 1.2.
 Taekwondo

-Taekwondo is a Korean martial art, originated in the 1940s by combining different skills that were practiced at the time.
+Taekwondo is a Korean martial art, that originated in the 1940s by combining different skills that were practiced at the time.
 The word Taekwondo is a combination of three Korean words.
 Tae (태, hanja 跆) which means to kick, Kwon (권, hanja 拳) which means to strike with the hand, and Do (도, hanja 道), which is associated with meaning “to hit”.

 This martial art is built on striking ability and is distinguished by elegant footwork and quickness.
 Taekwondo is now one of the most popular combat sports or martial arts in the world, with an estimated 100 million practitioners.